Where to Stay in Miami Before a Cruise

 Calibration: Keep Downtown recommendations tied to PortMiami and short-stay planning.

-Miami Beach is worth it before a cruise when there is time to enjoy the beach; the airport area is worth it when there is not.
+Miami Beach is worth it before a cruise when there is time to enjoy the beach; the airport area is worth it when the smarter move is sleep.

 - Loews Miami Beach Hotel works when beach time is part of the pre-cruise plan.